pulumi/docs/pulumi-hugo/themes/default/content/resources/introduction-to-infrastructure-as-code-with-yaml/index.md

 ---
 # Name of the webinar.
 title: "Introduction to Infrastructure as Code with Pulumi YAML"
-meta_desc: "In this workshop, you’re going to explore how to use Pulumi to build, configure, and deploy a real-life, modern application using Docker and YAML."
+meta_desc: "Learn how to use Infrastructure as Code (IaC) with Pulumi, using Docker, and YAML.
+This is an on-demand workshop.
+Source code available."

 # A featured webinar will display first in the list.
 featured: false